saphir-travel/documentation/content/developer/howtos/website_themes/layout.rst

 Standard
 --------

 Enable one of the default footer templates.
-Don’t forget that you may need to disable the active footer template first.
+Don't forget that you may need to disable the active footer template first.

 .. code-block:: scss